 In early 2015, HTTP/2 was introduced as the new standard by IESG.
 This standard makes your application faster, simpler, and more robust.
-In this article we take you through the differences between HTTP/1 and HTTP/2, the benefits and some key terms.
+In this article, we take you through the differences between HTTP/1 and HTTP/2, the benefits, using HTTP/1 and HTTP/2 with windows tools for developers and some key terms.

 Why should I use HTTP/2?

 Converting from using HTTP/1 to HTTP/2 brings the following benefits:

 - HTTP/2 reduces latency by enabling full request and response multiplexing.

 - Efficient compression of HTTP header fields.

 - Multiple concurrent exchanges on the same connections.

 - An unsolicited push of representations from servers to clients.

 SPDY was an experimental protocol, developed at Google and announced in mid-2009.
 The primary goal with SPDY was to try to reduce the load latency of web pages by addressing some of the well-known performance limitations of HTTP/1.1.
 Since 2012 the new experimental protocol was supported by the Chrome, Firefox, and Opera web browsers.
 A rapidly growing number of sites, both large and small, were deploying SPDY within their infrastructure.
 In effect, SPDY was on track to become a de facto standard through growing industry adoption.
 After a lot of discussion within the working group, the SPDY specification was adopted as a starting point for the new HTTP/2 protocol.
 If you want to read more about this click here for the full story